angy255/MangoBridge/README.md

 **Where it accelerated development:**

-I used Claude Code and Cursor throughout the build.
+I used Claude Code throughout the build.
 The biggest time savings were in boilerplate: setting up Passport.js authentication flows, wiring upload handling, and scaffolding MongoDB schemas.
 AI was also useful for debugging asynchronous API integration issues around transcription, translation, and route responses.

 **Where it got in the way:**